-8.5 The proposed building would be screened from other houses in Ferndale Rise by the existing house.
+8.6 The proposed building would be screened from other houses in Ferndale Rise by the existing house.
 It would face the largely blank gable of 96 Ditton Walk, and would lie some 11m to the west of the new dwellings in Century Close (which have been designed largely without outlook in this direction).
 In my view, these spatial relationships, taken with the building's height and configuration, mean that its impact on neighbouring occupiers in terms of sunlight, privacy and outlook would be minimal.
 The proposed bin and cycle stores are positioned relatively close to 1 and 2 Century Close, but, notwithstanding the views expressed in representations, I do not think the level of rubbish accumulation or the number of cycles being parked is likely to lead to significant harm to neighbour amenity.
 Similarly, I do not consider that entrance and exit through the side gate by residents of 1 Ferndale Rise or the proposed new house would cause undue noise or disruption to neighbours in Century Close.
-In my opinion the proposal adequately respects the residential amenity of its neighbours and in this respect, I consider that it is compliant with East of England Plan (2008) policy ENV7, and Cambridge Local Plan (2006) policies 3/4 and 3/14.